johnjackoleary/cfi-commonplace-book/Filed/Rule of Three.md

 - "it takes 3 NM to descend 1,000 feet"
-- "A general rule of thumb for initial IFR descent planning" A general rule of thumb for initial IFR descent planning in jets is the 3 to 1 formula.
+- "A general rule of thumb for initial IFR descent planning"
-This means that
 ***Source:*** [[IPH Ch3]]

 Alternatively,